h5bp/Front-end-Developer-Interview-Questions/answers/html-questions.md

 # HTML Questions

-* What does a `doctype` do?
+#### What does a `doctype` do?

+It specifies which markup standard the page is using.
+With the information, the browser determines how to render the page according to the page's source code.

-* What's the difference between standards mode and quirks mode?
+#### What's the difference between standards mode and quirks mode?

 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?